 - Productivity — create a central location to edit documents, chat, sync calendars, etc.

 - Virtualization — run virtual machines and Docker containers.

-To set-up network attached storage is a pretty straightforward process.
-As well as the NAS appliance itself, you’ll also need the following:
+What do you need to set up a NAS?
+It is a pretty straightforward process.
+As well as the network attached storage appliance itself, you’ll also need the following:

 - Storage drives: This depends on your team’s needs and your NAS appliance’s capabilities.
 Look for drives that are rated for use in a NAS.
 Get drives with the same model and capacity.

 - Cat-7 ethernet cable: For best performance, connect your NAS to your office network with an ethernet cable rated to handle your network’s speed.

 - Power strip with surge protection.

 - A good place to put the NAS: Find a place that is free from vibration, dampness, heat, and dust.
 The NAS also needs to be close to an ethernet socket and a power socket.

 - Optional: an uninterruptible power supply (UPS).
 This gives you the advantage of being able to survive short power outages and gives you a chance to shut down the NAS safely.